 The recruiting market is constantly evolving; therefore, focusing on a single applicant’s quality might hinder progress.

-Rivalry in some businesses may be strong.
+Rivalry in some businesses may be intense.
 You must be prepared to bargain convincingly, particularly about remuneration.
 Set a reasonable budget for this.

 Finally, don’t simply accept what you see on paper or on assessments.